Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 Speaking Section

-TOEFL: Comprises four tasks, evaluated by an examiner, and takes about 17 minutes.
+- TOEFL: Comprises four tasks, evaluated by an examiner, and takes about 17 minutes.
+Responses are recorded to prompts without face-to-face interaction.

-IELTS: Involves a face-to-face interview with an examiner, lasting 11-14 minutes.
+- IELTS: Involves a face-to-face interview with a certified examiner, lasting 11-14 minutes.

-Also Read: IELTS Exam Dates 2024 in India: All Important Timelines
+Also Read: IELTS Exam Dates in India 2026: How to Book Your Slot

 Here are some factors to help you decide: